aveldanov/TheGameApp/README.md

 5. Created API Caller
 6. Defined Design Pattern - MVVM
 7. Moved functionality into the UI view
+8. Enchanced text fly-in with CocoaPOD - CLTypingLabel
-8. Refactored code to access new Settings functionality
+9. Refactored code to access new Settings functionality
-9. Added the UI unit testing along with refactoring to dependency injection pattern
+10. Added the UI and Unit testing along with refactoring to dependency injection pattern
-10. Manual QA
+11. Manual QA

 ### Next Steps